vim-autoformat/vim-autoformat/README.md

 ----------
 ### June 2015
 * *Backward incompatible patch!*
-* Multiple formatters per filetype are now supported
+* Multiple formatters per filetype are now supported.
-* Configuration variable names changed
+* Configuration variable names changed.
-* `gq` no longer supported
+* `gq` is no longer supported.
-* `:Autoformat` suppports ranges
+* `:Autoformat` now suppports ranges.
-* Composite filetypes are fully supported
+* Composite filetypes are fully supported.

-### Dec 9 2014
-* Added `rbeautify` to the defaults for formatting ruby files

-### May 30 2014
-* Added `css-beautify` to the defaults for formatting CSS files

 ### December 20 2013
 * `html-beautify` is now the default for HTML since it seems to be better maintained, and seems to handle inline javascript neatly.